software-development-project-1/software-development-project-1.github.io/material/sprint-1-todo.md

 For the _first user story_, the Developers came up with the following tasks:

 1. Add a Quiz JPA entity class with id (Long), name (String), description (String) and published (Boolean) attributes, and a QuizRepository JPA repository class
-2. Add Thymeleaf template for the quiz submission form containing fields for title, description and the published status
+2. Add a Thymeleaf template for the quiz submission form containing fields for title, description and published status
 3. Add QuizController controller class and a method for rendering the quiz submission form
 4. Add a method for the QuizController class which saves the quiz to the database
 5. Add validation for quiz name and description

+For the _second user story_, the Developers came up with the following tasks:

+1. Add a Thymeleaf template for the quiz list containing a table with columns for title, description and published status
+2. Add a method for rendering the quiz list with all the quizzes for the QuizController class
+3. Add a link to the quiz list page to the navigation bar

 These are the user stories, that you will be working on as a team during this Sprint.
 The tasks described above are suggestions, feel free to alter them or add new tasks.